miningplanet/but-x/README.md

 #### Software

-but-eiquidus is platform independent and requires:
+but-x is platform independent and requires:

 - Linux, MacOS or MS Windows
 - Node.js - min. v19.9.0, current dev and prod version is v20.9.0